awslabs/seed-farmer/docs/getting-started/quick-start.md

 seedfarmer apply deployment.yaml
 ```

-Since this is the first deployment for the project `myproject`, SeedFarmer will add the necessary artifacts to support the project (a generic [module role](../concepts/architecture.md/#3-module-role), the [SeedKit](../concepts/architecture.md#seedkit-infrastructure), and a [SeedFarmer Artifacts](../concepts/architecture.md/#seed-farmer-artifacts) bucket).
+Since this is the first deployment for the project `myproject`, Seed-Farmer will add the necessary artifacts to support the project (a generic [module role](../concepts/architecture.md/#3-module-role), the [SeedKit](../concepts/architecture.md#seedkit-infrastructure), and a [Seed-Farmer Artifacts](../concepts/architecture.md/#seed-farmer-artifacts) bucket).
 These items are created once and reused by all deployments in the project.

-You should see somethign similar to:
+You should see output similar to:

 ```bash